kkmzero/Logger/README.md

 # Logger

-Basic C++ Logger, nothing more, nothing less.
-It's not the prettiest solution but it works.
+Abandoned implementation of basic C++ logger for MSVC.

 ## Instructions

-Hopefully, this simple explanation will make life easier for anybody who decided to use this code and don't want to spend too much time into looking of how this Logger works.
+Hopefully, these simple instructions will make life easier for anybody who decided to use this code and don't want to spend too much time looking into details of how this Logger works.

 ### Log_WriteIn

-Function Log_WriteIn adds to log file string of text and finishes it with line break.
+Function Log_WriteIn adds to log file string of text plus a line break.
 Two parameters *std::string text* and *std::string filename* are used for your text and name of your log file.

 ```
 Log_WriteIn("Hello World!", "debug.log");